-An estimated 4.2% of the total annual generation collected results from motorists who choose to take their scrap tires home rather than leave them with the retailer for disposal.
+An estimated 4% of the total annual generation collected results from motorists who choose to take their scrap tires home rather than leave them with the retailer for disposal.
 Ultimately, most of these orphan tires end up at a landfill where they are held for collection by haulers.
 Recognizing this as a cost and logistical problem for some landfills, TSBC continues to work on providing alternative disposal options such as the Return to Retailer (R2R) Program and Tire Round-Up events.
-The decrease in the volume of tires going to Inanthical Landfill (6% in 2012) shows that TSBC's measures to provide alternate disposal methods are working.
-R2Rs are registered retailers that have voluntarily agreed to accept up to 4 clean and off-rim car tires from the public.
-In addition to the TSBC website, the list of R2R locations is available on the RCBC website and the Recyclepedia app.
-In 2021, the number of R2R locations did decline because the businesses either closed or asked to be removed from the list as they were not comfortable with increased foot traffic during COVID-19.
-Although the number of R2Rs in any given Regional District is greater than 25% of the total retailers in the region, TSBC will focus its efforts on finding additional R2R locations while supplementing areas in need with collection events.
+The decrease in the volume of tires going to <a href="Inanthing Inname I

 In 2020, TSBC conducted a survey to understand the challenges for local government and private depots in handling tires.
 The result was several actions by TSBC, including a commitment to conduct two annual clean outs at local government sites and to work directly with respondents that had more unique challenges.
-Unfortunately, due to transportation challenges related to COVID-19 and the floods in late 2021, TSBC was unable to service all sites.
-Although transportation challenges continue in 2022, TSBC remains unwavering in its commitment and will strive to meet it in the coming year, with reporting to the Ministry on progress.
+Unfortunately, due to transportation challenges related to COVID-19 (resourcing and trailer availability and expense) TSBC was unable to service all sites, which resulted in an unfavourable response from local government to the annual survey.
+TSBC remains unwavering in its commitment and has committed to paying increased costs in areas where trailer availability has been challenging, and implemented a tracking process that is reviewed bi-weekly by TSBC staff and the haulers to ensure these collections occur.
 For those sites with unique challenges, including unmanned or remote sites, TSBC provided funding in the form of either an annual stipend or a contribution to help cover the cost of moving the tires to a central location for collection.
 TSBC will continue to monitor the results of these actions through surveys with affected stakeholders.

 The waste audit process conducted annually is important to note in the context of tires disposed of at landfills.
 In conjunction with all SABC members, TSBC participates in and funds waste audits in a minimum of one Regional District per year.
-In 2021, SABC participated in two waste audits where tires represented the following percentages:
+In 2022, SABC participated in two waste audits - Capital Regional District: Hartland Landfill, Victoria - where tires represented 1.4%.
+This high percentage compared to prior waste audits was primarily the result of finding two light truck tires, which accounted for 92% of the weight.
+The other waste audit was conducted in the Regional District of North Okanagan, where tires represented 0.48%.